iVuDang/COMP-1631-F22-Python-Functions-exercises/README.md

 ## What I learned:

 * Break problems into **small enough problems** so that the problems cannot be wrong when solving them.
+* Return smaller expected values, rather than aggregated calcs.
+Use ;print(name of variable) beside each code line to check.

 * ''' *Use thriple tickmarks to multi-line comment* '''
 * Use hashtag # to make single line comments, that are concise and adds understanding for the reader.